bencrabbe/semparsing/songnan/README.md

 	modify line 232 and 237 for the value of "max_size" output : 2 dictionnaires -> dico_quan1.json and dico_quan2.json.

+	how to use: "python3 extract.py" in the terminal, can modify line 232 and 237 for "max_size"

 ## load the lexer
 	3 versions, using RegEx (lexer_quan.py), pytrie (lexerpytrie_quan.py) or datrie (lexerdatrie_quan.py)
 	in squan@clc-alpage-1.linguist.univ-paris-diderot.fr:/data/squan/test
-	the value for variable "max_vocab_size" can be changed
+	the value for variable "max_vocab_size" can be changed (line 294)

+	how to use: "python3 lexerdatrie_quan.py" in the terminal

+## use the semparser
+	to execute in squan@clc-alpage-1.linguist.univ-paris-diderot.fr:/data/squan/test
+	how to use: "python3 semparser", can change the name of file to test in line 745 (p.eval_songnan('xxx.json',beam_size=500,lr=1.0,epochs=5), xxx can be: simple/bridging/introuvable/total.json)